luiscruz/udacity_data_analyst/P05/README.md

 - Random Forest
 - ...

+The model was optimized using the following evaluation function:

+\begin{function}
+f(x) = Precision+1.2*Recall+1-abs(Precision-Recall)
+\end{function}

+The idea was to promote models with good precision and recall.
+However we want to emphasize recall (using a 1.2 factor) while having a small difference between the two measures.

+The idea of giving more relevance to Recall is because in the investigation we would rather have False Positives (i.e., people that are not of interest but were falsely identified) than False Negatives (i.e., people that are of interest and will not be indicated for investigation by our model).

-The best model was produced using **Gaussian Naive Bayes** providing:
+The best model was produced using **Gaussian Naive Bayes**, providing:

 Metric | Value
 ---|---